 Advanced Practice Providers in Critical Care

+What is the best advanced practice provider model and what is the right number of providers?
 With so many of Corazon’s consulting engagements focused on Cardiovascular and Neurosciences and with the patients in these service lines often representing the largest percentage of the critical care patient population in any hospital ICU, we are often asked about the optimization of APPs within the critical care arena.
-What is the best practice model?

 What is an Advanced Practice Provider?